-Additionally I provide consulting in educational innovation and development at many of BC’s educational institutions — public and private, secondary and post-secondary — and I am a well-known speaker at events focused on student development and well-being.
+I’ve been doing this type of work for a long time (more than 30 years), and my contributions have been recognized in various ways.
 I am the recipient of the 2019 Distinguished Georgian Award, from St. George’s School, for my long-term contribution to, and advocacy for, mental health and wellness for youth in British Columbia.
-I am also winner of the BC Association of Clinical Counsellors Communications Award for my work in mental health education for the general public.
+I am a recipient of the BC Association of Clinical Counsellors Communications Award, for my work in mental health education for the general public.
 And I am a recipient of the Union Institute’s Sussman Award, for the impact of my scholarship on the wider community.